planet-lia/lia-docs/content/game-rules.md

  <div style="text-align:center"><img src="/images/unit.png" alt="Unit" width="20%"/></div>

 ## Bullets
 Each bullet does 40 damage on hit to friend or foe.
-It has a velocity of 32 per second and it travels a length of 40 or until it hits an obstacle which is eider a wall or a unit.
+It has a velocity of 32 per second and it travels a length of 40 or until it hits an obstacle which is either a wall or a unit.

 * Damage: 40 HP
 * Speed: 32 /s